-A review of the site history was undertaken by assessing the available historical maps and aerial photos available from the ordinance survey of Ireland (OSI) Geohive public viewer http://map.geohive.ie/mapviewer.html and the TCD map library.
+A review of the site history was undertaken by assessing the available historical maps and aerial photos available from the ordnance survey of Ireland (OSI) Geohive public viewer http://map.geohive.ie/mapviewer.html and the TCD map library.

 The earliest available online OSI map dating from 1837-1842 (Figure 4) shows that the site and the surrounding land as being part of a built, urban environment.
-The site is identified as being on Golden Lane.
 However, it is not possible to identify individual buildings/premises or land use.
-A map from 1843 was examined in TCD which identified a graveyard approximately 80m to the north and Castle Barracks approximately 100m to the north east.
+A map from 1843 was examined in TCD which identified a graveyard approximately 100m to the north west and Castle Barracks approximately 80m to the north east.
 The surrounding area is predominantly residential.
 TCD maps from 1864 and 1892 show little change at the site and surrounding area.

 The OSI online map from 1888-1913 (Figure 5) shows a broadly similar street and building layout to the previous map (1837-1842).
-A saw mill is identified approximately 30 metres to the north of the site.
+A saw mill is identified approximately 50 metres to the north west of the site.
 TCD maps from 1939 show little change.
-A 'shirt and collar' factory is located approximately 60m to the south east.
+A 'shirt and collar' factory is located approximately 80m to the south east.

-The TCD map from 1973 shows that the terraced buildings present to the south and west have been cleared with McDonagh House flats (south) and Whitefriar Gardens flats (south east) constructed in their place.
+The TCD map from 1973 shows that the terraced buildings present to the south and west have been cleared with McDonagh House Flats (west) and Whitefriar Gardens Flats (south) constructed in their place.
 A large surface car park is located to the west where building clearance has occurred.
 The roads have been widened in the vicinity of the site.
 The TCD map from 1991 shows little change to the site or surrounding area.